 However, this function only removes assets from the browser’s internal cache, leaving data stored using the Cache API available for future retrieval.
 This enables tracking users across browser sessions in Firefox.

 One of the easiest ways to restrict access to web services is to use HTTP Authentication.
 The browser shows an authentication dialog and caches the submitted username and password to authorize future requests.
 This cache is discarded when the browser is closed.

 Certain extensions make it possible to forget cookies and authentication data when users navigate away from a page or close a tab.

-There is no dedicated interface for clearing the HTTP authentication cache in any of the major browsers, though Chrome respects user intent by clearing this cache when cookies or passwords are deleted.
+There’s no dedicated interface for clearing the HTTP authentication cache in any of the major browsers, though Chrome respects user intent by clearing this cache when cookies or passwords are deleted.

 browsingData.removePasswords() function is called, allowing sites to track previously logged in users until the browser is closed.

-Downloads from previous browser sessions are not removed
+Downloads from previous browser sessions aren’t removed

 Extensions can delete the list of downloaded files by calling the